 The Copyright Act allows you to download 10% of the number of words in a published work in electronic form.
 However, many websites give either an implicit or explicit licence to download their materials:

-Download this document for ready-reference during your research.
-It includes a sample permission letter and a checklist as well as easy-to-read information on the copyright implications for higher degree research students and academic staff.
+Download the document below as a ready-reference during your research.
+It includes a sample permission letter and a checklist as well as easy-to-read information on the copyright for higher degree research students and academic staff.

 The University's digital repository Pure contains Bond University theses and research outputs of Bond University HDR students and academic staff.

 See also the NHMRC and ARC guide on Authorship below.